 On the LivingDNA platform, you will be able to review a number of aspects of your ancestry.
 The company provides ethnicity matching, as well as haplotype information.
 These different results can tell you a number of things.

 When they analyze your autosomal DNA, they are looking for where those genes come from.
 By comparing the sequences in your DNA to families who have lived in the same area for generations, the company can tell where your genes originated.
-This report will show the amount of each ethnicity which contributed to your genetics.
-The company monitors over 80 regions, but some are more specific than others.
+This report will show the amount of each ethnicity that contributed to your genome.
+The company has created reference populations for 150 regions, giving you the most detailed analysis of your recent (past 1000 years) ancestry.

 In analyzing your Y-DNA and mtDNA, the company can determine your maternal and paternal haplotypes.
-Y-DNA is passed only through the male line of your family, and is thus likely not assessed for females.
+Y-DNA is passed only through the male line of your family, so it cannot be assessed for females.
 The mtDNA is found in mitochondria and is passed down from your mother.
-By analyzing matches in these segments of DNA, a fairly accurate estimate can be created of your deep ancestry.
-These reports can detail which groups you are related to, and how they traveled around the globe over time.
+By analyzing matches in these segments of DNA, a fairly accurate estimate can be created of your deep ancestry (80,000 years ago).
+These reports can detail which ancient groups you are related to, and how they traveled around the globe over time.

-The Ancestry Book contains all of these results, and scientific explanations of how the process works.
+The Ancestry Book, if you choose to make the additional purchase, contains all of these results, and scientific explanations of how the process works.

 Will your data be shared?

 Unlike many companies, LivingDNA will not share your data with for-profit companies.
-Many companies protect your personal information, but sell genetic data in aggregate.
-LivingDNA makes a point of not adhering to this practice.
-In fact, one of the main things found in researching LivingDNA is their commitment to keeping data private.
+Many companies protect your personal information (such as your name and credit card number), but they sell genetic data in aggregate.
+LivingDNA makes a point of not adhering to this industry-standard practice.
+In fact, one of the main things found in researching LivingDNA is their commitment to keeping DNA data private.
 In fact, LivingDNA only works with academic institutions when researching your DNA.
 Further, you must opt-in to the research studies.

 This information can be found in their Privacy Centre.
 Like other companies, they allow you to reserve the right to withdraw your consent at any time.
 The company will destroy your sample, and your information will be erased.